Edgar Allen Poe’s Impact on English Literature

 Throughout the poem, the speaker’s shadow, or soul, is stuck under the raven.
 By the end of the poem, the raven is carrying the speaker’s soul.
 This image allows the readers to believe that Poe meant for the speaker’s soul to be lifted into Heaven to be with his lost love, Lenore.
 The many literary devices Poe uses emulate the isolation, fear, and weakness of the speaker without his love.

-Explore posts in the same categories: Student Post, Theory & Criticism
+Student Post, Theory & Criticism

 Edgar Allen Poe’s contribution to English literature is evident in the way that his poem and many others works of his have become classics.
 “The Raven” is just one poem in which the reader is given the opportunity to explore the speaker’s psyche and solve the puzzle by finding the underlying meanings in Poe’s words and use of literary devices.
 These similar techniques can be seen in present day literature in mystery/detective and science fiction genre books.
 His focus on having a particular style and genre influenced many writers after him.
 His use of the grotesque and gothic themes is still a popular genre today.